thomas-lehmann-private/hyperion-task-processor/docs/build.md

 org.apache.maven.plugins:maven-javadoc-plugin:3.2.0 | http://maven.apache.org/plugins/maven-javadoc-plugin/ | [Apache License.
 2.0](https://www.apache.org/licenses/LICENSE-2.0) | API Documentation tool
 org.apache.maven.plugins:maven-dependency-plugin:3.1.2 | https://maven.apache.org/plugins/maven-dependency-plugin/ | [Apache License.
 2.0](https://www.apache.org/licenses/LICENSE-2.0) | Maven dependencies tool

+### Test configuration

+The configuration of the **surefire** Maven plugin is the scope here:

+ - The configuration option `<runOrder>random</runOrder>` ensures that tests classes are running in random order.
+ - There is another very special configuration I don't like much but found it somewhere on the internet to handle the output on Console as well as the XML.
+They Junit5 guys did somehow a break in the format of the JUnit XML and you have to configure that it somehow works for current tools.
+Please don't ask me for details.
+Simply copy the configuration or leave it or find another solution on internet (I doubt you find much more than I habe found).

 ## Github actions

 It's surprisingly easy to organize a build for all three platforms and multiple Java versions